thecodingmachine/graphqlite/docs/custom_types.md

     new MyCustomOutputType()
 ]);

+// Register the static type mapper in your application using the SchemaFactory instance
+$schemaFactory->addTypeMapper($staticTypeMapper);
 ```

-The `StaticTypeMapper` instance MUST be registered in your container and linked to a `CompositeTypeMapper`
-that will aggregate all the type mappers of the application.

 ## Registering a custom scalar type (advanced)